-- 1 Activate the Tool D25TR3. - 2 From the Strategy Selector, open the 3D Area Clearance strategy dialog and select a Model Area Clearance strategy. - 3 Enter the Toolpath name OP2-D25TR3-RGH1. - 4 In the Limit page ensure that no Boundary is Active and then select Limit tool centre to block edge 🞽
+- 1 Activate the Tool D25TR3. - 2 From the Strategy Selector, open the 3D Area Clearance strategy dialog and select a Model Area Clearance strategy. - 3 Enter the Toolpath name OP2-D25TR3-RGH1. - 4 In the Limit page ensure that no Boundary is Active and then select Allow tool centre outside the block 🞽